simontaen/Passions/Notes.md

 ### Spotify Integration
 * Fall back to Spotify if Music App does not seem to be used.
 But to what Artists?
 Current Top Artists?
-* Show logout button only when spotify appeared
 * Prevent incoming responses from spotify having impact after the first error

 ## PageViewController Container